aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-digital-twin-configuration.md

             # ACT does not provide direct Internet access to cloudeos or veos devices by default.
             # Overrides global `digital_twin.fabric.act_internet_access` flag.
             act_internet_access: <bool>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    device_profiles:

+        # Profile Name
+      - name: <str; required; unique>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+        # Set the OS version and management IP address for the digital twin of the associated node(s).
+        digital_twin:

+          # Desired ACT Digital Twin OS version.
+          # Overrides global `digital_twin.fabric.act_os_version` flag.
+          act_os_version: <str>

+          # Desired management interface IPv4 address.
+          mgmt_ip: <str>

+          # Specifies if the ACT Digital Twin device is deployed with direct access to the Internet.
+          # This option applies only to the 'cloudeos' and 'veos' node types and will be ignored for all other ACT node types.
+          # ACT does not provide direct Internet access to cloudeos or veos devices by default.
+          # Overrides global `digital_twin.fabric.act_internet_access` flag.
+          act_internet_access: <bool>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    device_roles: # (1)!

+        # Role Name
+      - name: <str; required; unique>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+        # Set the OS version and management IP address for the digital twin of the associated node(s).
+        digital_twin:

+          # Desired ACT Digital Twin OS version.
+          # Overrides global `digital_twin.fabric.act_os_version` flag.
+          act_os_version: <str>

+          # Desired management interface IPv4 address.
+          mgmt_ip: <str>

+          # Specifies if the ACT Digital Twin device is deployed with direct access to the Internet.
+          # This option applies only to the 'cloudeos' and 'veos' node types and will be ignored for all other ACT node types.
+          # ACT does not provide direct Internet access to cloudeos or veos devices by default.
+          # Overrides global `digital_twin.fabric.act_internet_access` flag.
+          act_internet_access: <bool>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    devices:

+        # The Node Name is used as "hostname".
+        name: <str; required; unique>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+        # Set the OS version and management IP address for the digital twin of the associated node(s).
+        digital_twin:

+          # Desired ACT Digital Twin OS version.
+          # Overrides global `digital_twin.fabric.act_os_version` flag.
+          act_os_version: <str>

+          # Desired management interface IPv4 address.
+          mgmt_ip: <str>

+          # Specifies if the ACT Digital Twin device is deployed with direct access to the Internet.
+          # This option applies only to the 'cloudeos' and 'veos' node types and will be ignored for all other ACT node types.
+          # ACT does not provide direct Internet access to cloudeos or veos devices by default.
+          # Overrides global `digital_twin.fabric.act_internet_access` flag.
+          act_internet_access: <bool>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    # If a device is not defined under `devices`, AVD will check for a matching entry here, and apply the device settings for the first match.
+    match_devices:

+        # Regex pattern matching the full inventory hostname of one or more devices.
+      - hostname_pattern: <str; required; unique>

+        # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
+        # Set the OS version and management IP address for the digital twin of the associated node(s).
+        digital_twin:

+          # Desired ACT Digital Twin OS version.
+          # Overrides global `digital_twin.fabric.act_os_version` flag.
+          act_os_version: <str>

+          # Desired management interface IPv4 address.
+          mgmt_ip: <str>

+          # Specifies if the ACT Digital Twin device is deployed with direct access to the Internet.
+          # This option applies only to the 'cloudeos' and 'veos' node types and will be ignored for all other ACT node types.
+          # ACT does not provide direct Internet access to cloudeos or veos devices by default.
+          # Overrides global `digital_twin.fabric.act_internet_access` flag.
+          act_internet_access: <bool>
+    ```

+    1. Default Value

+        ```yaml
+        device_roles:
+        - name: spine
+          evpn_role: server
+          ptp:
+            priority1: 20
+          cv_tags_topology_type: spine
+        - name: l3leaf
+          connected_endpoints: true
+          evpn_role: client
+          mlag_support: true
+          network_services:
+            l2: true
+            l3: true
+          vtep: true
+          ptp:
+            priority1: 30
+          cv_tags_topology_type: leaf
+        - name: l2leaf
+          connected_endpoints: true
+          mlag_support: true
+          network_services:
+            l2: true
+          underlay_router: false
+          uplink_type: port-channel
+          cv_tags_topology_type: leaf
         ```